ddh0/easy-llama/README.md

 - [Meta AI](https://ai.meta.com/) for training and releasing LLaMA, Llama 2, and Llama-2-Chat

 ###### DISCLAIMER
-Language models tend to produce writing that is factually inaccurate, stereotypically biased, and completely disconnected from reality.
+All language models tend to produce writing that is factually inaccurate, stereotypically biased, and completely disconnected from reality.
 You should never rely on a language model for anything important.
 This is doubly true of the language models you are likely to be running locally - they are small and unintelligent compared to a model like GPT-3.5 (ChatGPT), let alone GPT-4.

 ###### LICENSE
 This project is licensed under the terms of the [MIT license](https://github.com/ddh0/easy-llama/blob/main/LICENSE).